-Table 3 The estimated capacity arising from the housing allocation sites, and windfall allowance, totals 107 units.
-This equates to 8.2 units per year over the remaining plan period to 2032.
-A density of 30-50 dwellings per hectare has been used throughout the plan (to accord with the Eden Local Plan), with the numbers in the table calculated on the basis of 33 dwellings per hectare assumed density, except where consent already granted.
-The number of affordable homes will be determined at the time the application is assessed.
-LLFA is the Lead Local Flood Authority, for Lazonby Parish this is Cumbria County Council.
-SUDS standards are those produced by DEFRA, non-statutory technical standards, March 2015.
+Table 4 Residential Site allocation for period 2014 through to 2029, total 161 units.
+This equates to 10.7 units per year over the plan period.
+A density of 30-50 dwellings per hectare has been used throughout the plan (to accord with the draft Eden Local Plan), with the numbers in the table calculated on the basis of 33 dwellings per hectare assumed density, except where consent already granted.
+The number of affordable homes will be determined at the time the application is assessed